zhang-zengjie/SySCoRe-software/README.md

 #### the mosek solver for YALMIP

 The `mosek` solver is also needed, which can be installed following [***this instruction***](https://docs.mosek.com/10.0/install/installation.html).
 Note that `mosek` has different versions among `Conda`, `Windows`, `Linux`, and `Mac OS`. **Be careful that you are downloading the correct version**.
 It is also important to obtain the personal license file `mosek.lic` following [this intruction](https://docs.mosek.com/10.0/licensing/index.html) and place it in the directory regulated by the installation instruction.
 This license is only for a specific user of the OS.
 Note down the root directory of `mosek` as `MOSEK_DIR`.
+We are only using the MATLAB toolbox of `mosek`, so the concerned path is `MOSEK_DIR/mosek/X.X/toolbox/r20xxa`.
+The specific path name may be different according to the versions.

 #### tensor toolbox